Prgrmman/HackBU/README.md

 #About:
 This is a game where you play pong using a cat.
-As your score increases, more cats are added to the playing field.
+As your score increases (and decreases), more cats are added to the playing field.
 What high score can you achieve?

 #Prerequisites:
 This game is meant to be run a UNIX like platform as the poeng file